TenderSure-Africa-SEZ/trific-platform-docs/docs/guides/user-guides/client-handbook.md

 # Client Handbook

-Comprehensive guide for clients using the Trific platform to find and work with service providers.
+Comprehensive guide for clients using the TRIFIC platform to find and work with service providers.

 ## Getting Started as a Client